nixworks/public/news/2013/04/12/index.md

 ##### Sunni
 ### [At least 11 people are killed and more than 30 are wounded in bomb attacks at Sunni mosques in Baghdad and in the province of Diyala. ](/news/2013/04/12/at-least-11-people-are-killed-and-more-than-30-are-wounded-in-bomb-attacks-at-sunni-mosques-in-baghdad-and-in-the-province-of-diyala.md)
-_Context: Diyala Province, Baghdad, Sunni_
+_Context: Baghdad, Sunni, Diyala Province_

 ##### 2013 Kidal suicide attack
 ### [2013 Kidal suicide attack: Two suicide bombers kill three Chadian soldiers and injure dozens of civilians at a market in Kidal, Mali. ](/news/2013/04/12/2013-kidal-suicide-attack-two-suicide-bombers-kill-three-chadian-soldiers-and-injure-dozens-of-civilians-at-a-market-in-kidal-mali.md)
-_Context: Kidal, Military, 2013 Kidal suicide attack, Chad, Mali_
+_Context: Chad, 2013 Kidal suicide attack, Military, Kidal, Mali_

 ##### BBC
 ### [The BBC confirms that it will not be playing "Ding-Dong!
 The Witch Is Dead" in full when it counts down the UK pop chart on Sunday, saying it finds "distasteful" the timing of the song's rise up the charts in the wake of Margaret Thatcher's death. ](/news/2013/04/12/the-bbc-confirms-that-it-will-not-be-playing-ding-dong-the-witch-is-dead-in-full-when-it-counts-down-the-uk-pop-chart-on-sunday-saying-i.md)